-Once that quick sauce is whisked up, just set it aside and bust out the beef.
 We’re using flank steak here and since we need it cut super thin, it really helps to pop it in the freezer for 15-20 minutes before you cut it.
 You don’t want it completely frozen through, just firm enough to add some resistance so you can slice it as thin as possible.
 Make sure to cut your steak “across the grain” for a tender bite.
 See this post if you’d like a more detailed description of that process.

 2–3 teaspoons grated orange zest (I just zest 1 whole orange)